 By default, Shopify comes integrated with PayPal, it lets you accept credit cards through various other gateways, and also provides you with a handful of alternative payment methods.

 The easiest way to get started is certainly working with PayPal.
 Shopify actually handles this out of the box for you.
 No need to adjust anything, as long as you use the same email address for your Shopify store and your PayPal.
 If not, you can change this in the settings by clicking the “Edit” button:

 After every sale, Shopify will credit your PayPal account automatically.

-How to make your store public
+How to make your Shopify store public?

 The last step on your way to setting up an eCommerce store on Shopify is to make it public.
 To do so, go to Online Store / Overview, and click the “Unlock your store” button:

 After your 14-day trial is up, you’ll have to select one of the available plans with Shopify to continue operating.
 The current options are:

 And that’s it!
 Right now, your new eCommerce store on Shopify is up and running.
 Shopify takes care of all of your products, sales, orders, and the overall appearance of your online store on the web.